an0rak-dev/workbook/blog/content/project/avatar.md

 --

-It works \o/ (yep I did an happy dance).
+It works \o/ (yep, I did an happy dance).

-I have to finish the error handling, but I'm tired, and my head hurts, so will do it tomorrow.
+I must finish the error handling, but I'm tired, and my head hurts, so will do it tomorrow.

 --